Destruction Warlock DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Chaos Bolt should now primarily be used to maintain as high an uptime as possible on the Eradication debuff (if talented).
-This is will noticeably increase your Immolate damage as well as increasing the damage of your next Chaos Bolt.
+This will noticeably increase your Immolate damage as well as increase the damage of your next Chaos Bolt.
 You should still look out for good windows to cast increased numbers of Chaos Bolts.
-This is your best spell for quickly bursting down high priority targets.
+This is your best spell for quickly bursting down high-priority targets.

-Pet damage is normalised, therefore the choice is usually tied to the type of utility needed in a given situation.
-For a defensive dispel and if there are frequent swaps between distant targets, Imp will provide the highest uptime.
-Use Felhunter, instead, whenever an interrupt or a purge effect is required.
-The Voidwalker can offer some additional AoE due its Consuming Shadows ability, but its biggest utility comes from a taunt.
-The Succubus, meanwhile, offers additional crowd-control at the expense of DPS or a permanent slow on a single target, which may be useful under certain situations.
+After 9.2 changes, Sayaad (Succubus or Incubus) has a clear advantage in terms of single target damage assuming no frequent distant target swap.
+However, pet choice is often dictated by the unique utility provided by each one:for defensive dispel, and if there are frequent swaps between distant targets, Imp will provide the highest uptime.
+Use Felhunter whenever an interrupt or a purge effect is required.
+Voidwalker can offer some additional AoE is due to its torment ability, but its biggest utility comes from a taunt.
+Succubus offers additional crowd control and permanent slow on a single target, which may be useful under certain situations.

 It is best to use Havoc to duplicate spells that are limited by Soul Shards, due to the efficiency of expenditure.
 If possible, try to lead into your Havocs with several Soul Shards at the ready.
 Follow up by dumping Chaos Bolt casts to debuff each target with Eradication (if talented) and double your Shard efficiency.

 Havoc range is 60 yards after you apply the debuff on a target and is unaffected by line of sight requirements.
-Over time you will develop the knowledge and instinct to take full advantage of the ability.
+Over time, you will develop the knowledge and instinct to take full advantage of the ability.
 A good way to go about building this experience is by paying close attention to your boss timers.
-If you know that an add will be spawning in the next 10 seconds, you should hold on to your Soul Shards and Conflagrate charges for Havoc.
+If you know that an ad will be spawning in the next 10 seconds, you should hold on to your Soul Shards and Conflagrate charges for Havoc.
 If you have 4 Soul Shards ready, you can immediately cast Havoc as soon as the add spawns.
 Cast Immolate, then Conflagrate, dump 2 Chaos Bolts, Conflagrate again to generate a Soul Shard.
-This is very much a 'feel' ability!
 When in doubt, however, use Havoc on cooldown when a second target is present.

 Conflagrate can be used strategically to cover movement, as can Havoc.
 Shadowburn can also be a good choice on fights with high amounts of movement if targets are frequently dying, as you gain 2 charges of a new, instant-cast ability for you to leverage.
 You can mitigate the need to move by positioning in locations central to fight movement.
 For instance, if a boss is being kited in a circle, you should stay on the inside of the kite path to ensure minimal movement.
 You should also determine how your Demonic Circle can make a fight easier for you.
 There are many boss mechanics that can be trivialized with a clever portal, which can free you up to deal a lot more damage.